tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Weighted A* search

-- Similar to A* except the estimated target cost is weighted above 1 comp
+- Similar to A* except the estimated target cost is weighted above 1 compared to the distance from initial state weight
+- Gives multiple times speedup at the cost of a slightly less optimal result

+### Beam search

+- Similar to A*

 #### Admissible Heuristics